eda-ricercatore/sardegna-scala/notes/scala-notes.md

 + actors
 + pattern matching
 + distributed message passing
+	- Messaging models can be asynchronous or synchronous
+		\cite[\S6.4, pp. 210]{Tate2010}.
+	- Processes communicate with each other using message passing;
+		*Erlang* supports "message passing and encapsulation of behavior"
+			\cite[\S6.4, pp. 212]{Tate2010}.
+	- BLAH

+Higher-order functions in *Erlang* can "simulate" inheritance
+	\cite[\S6.4, pp. 212]{Tate2010}.

+To support reliability and fault tolerance, *Erlang* enables a pair of processes to
+	be linked;
+	the death of one of these two processes would send an exit signal to its linked twin (process), so that its linked twin (process) can receive that signal and react accordingly \cite[\S6.4, pp. 213]{Tate2010}.

 ####	Questions about *Erlang*

 Questions about *Erlang*:
 + Can lists in *Erlang* be heterogeneous, and be comprised of elements of multiple types? \cite[\S6.2, pp. 188]{Tate2010}
++ Can more than two processes be linked together?
+If so, how?
+	\cite[\S6.4, pp. 213]{Tate2010}